qruto/laravel-wave/README.md

 - **🔄 Resume From Last**: Connection drops?
 No problem!
 Wave intelligently resumes the event stream from the last event, ensuring no crucial data is lost in transit.

-- 🍃 **Resource-Friendly Broadcasting with `closeInactive`**: Syncs data flow with user activity using the browser's Page Visibility API for optimized server resource usage.
-This feature is switched off by default.
+- 🍃 **Resource-Friendly Broadcasting with `pauseInactive`**: This feature maximizes resource efficiency by closing the data stream when inactive (such as when the user minimizes the browser) and automatically reopens it upon resumption of visibility.
+Turned off by default.

 - **🎛️️ Full Requests Control**: Wave hands you the reins over connection and authentication requests, granting you the freedom to shape your broadcasting setup to your exact requirements.